damianoneill/healthbot/docs/playbooks-rules.md

 ![Rules Overview](assets/rules/rules-overview.png)

-This screen provides a visual representation of the Rules DSL.
-In this example, we can see for the Topic **system.processes**, there is a rule called **check-process-memory**, which analyses the system processes memory utilization.
+This screen provides a visual representation and editor of the Rules DSL.
+In this example, we can see for the [Topic](glossary#topic) **system.processes**, there is a rule called **check-process-memory**, which analyses the system processes memory utilization on a Device.
 You can also see the **components** available within the DSL for defining a Rule.

 Rather than using the Dashboard to define a Rule, we will use the Rule Builder CLI to construct our sample Rule.

 #### Rule Builder CLI

-The Rule Builder CLI is an extension to the JUNOS System Management Daemon (mgd).
+The Rule Builder CLI is an extension to the Junos System Management Daemon (mgd).

-The management daemon (mgd) provides a mechanism to process information for both network operators and daemons.
+The management daemon (mgd) provides a mechanism to process information for both network operators (CLI) and daemons (programmatically).

-The interactive component of mgd is the JUNOS cli; this is a terminal-based application that allows the network operator an interface into JUNOS.
-The other side of mgd is the extensible markup language (XML) remote procedure call (RPC) interface; This provides an API through Junoscript and NETCONF to allow for the development of automation applications.
+The interactive component of mgd is the Junos cli; this is a terminal-based application that allows the network operator an interface into Junos.
+The other side of mgd is the extensible markup language (XML) remote procedure call (RPC) interface; this provides an API through Junoscript and NETCONF to allow for the development of automation applications.

-The cli responsibilities are:

-- Command-line editing
-- Terminal emulation
-- Terminal paging
-- Displaying command and variable completions
-- Monitoring log files and interfaces
-- Executing child processes such as ping, traceroute, and ssh

-mgd responsibilities include:

-- Passing commands from the cli to the appropriate daemon
-- Finding command and variable completions
-- Parsing commands

-To access the cli we will use ssh forwarding to the Healthbot server and connect to the cli through the mgd container running in Healthbot.
+To access the cli (can also be done on the Web User Interface Rules Page) we will use ssh forwarding to the Healthbot server and connect to the cli through the mgd container running in Healthbot.

 > ssh-copy-id installs an SSH key on a server as an authorized key.
 Its purpose is to provision access without requiring a password for each login.
 This facilitates automated, passwordless logins and single sign-on using the SSH protocol.